getify/foi-lang/formalization-work/Foi-Specification.md

 "Directly performs" means the function's own body contains a perform site (via `%` on an effect-kinded LHS, per §6.2, or via the `<::` sugar of §6.2.2) for the effect in question.
 Performs that occur only in callees are not direct; they belong to those callees' emit-edge declarations.

+Inline blocks are part of the enclosing function's own body.
+A comprehension block-operand (§3.10.9.2), a pipeline-RHS block, a match consequent, and a guarded-expression body are blocks, not functions: they carry no `:as` attachment, no `:over` clause, and no declaration surface of any kind.
+A perform site inside one is a direct perform of the function that lexically contains the block, and declares there.
+That a comprehension hook invokes the block does not make it a callee; a callee is a function value with its own declared surface, and a block has none.
+This parallels `:over` (§2.11), which likewise attaches only at function declarations while inline blocks capture from the enclosing scope implicitly.

+A perform site at module top level -- inside a block or not -- has no enclosing function and therefore no emit-edge.
+Coverage (§6.13.4) applies to it independently of declaration.

 ```java
 deft AskName(int) :Effects(Effect.User.Ask) ^string;